-- Major signs and how there is no guidance on these signs, possible solutions could be to base these signs off the square footage of development; since these signs are meant for specific identification of a space. - The most important aspects of commercial signs are the location, size, and visibility. - Awnings and canopies are not hurricane friendly, believed that porch could be better for signage area compared to other signage. - Verbiage could include maximum size guidance rather than a minimum size guidance. - Monument signs posed an issue as this would be a bigger sign that may be not aesthetically pleasing, considered not allowing monument signs. - Restriction on neon signs as well as any distracting signage.
+- Major signs and how there is no guidance on these signs, possible solutions could be to base these signs off the square footage of development; since these signs are meant for specific identification of a space. - The most important aspects of commercial signs are the location, size, and visibility. - Awnings and canopies are already prohibited but was noted that awnings and canopies are not hurricane friendly, believed that porch could be better for signage area compared to other signage. - Verbiage could include maximum size guidance rather than a minimum size guidance. - Monument signs posed an issue as this would be a bigger sign that may be not aesthetically pleasing, considered not allowing monument signs. - Restriction on neon signs as well as any distracting signage.